 There are various ways to get to Rome and explore the city once you reach your destination.
 If you’re travelling by air, you can fly into Fiumicino Airport.
 A wide number of different flights land in the airport throughout every holiday season.
 The airport is 19 miles away from the city, and there is a station inside that you can use to travel to the centre of town.
 This isn’t that expensive with tickets around twelve euros for each person travelling.
 Although, this won’t take you directly to your destination.
 Instead, you’ll need to find your own way to a hotel which can mean a long journey carrying luggage around.

 The alternate option that will involve lower levels of stress is a cab or a private hire car.
 Both provide a fantastic option for Rome airport transfers where you’ll be able to travel directly to your hotel.
 A taxi or car from Rome airport to city locations will cost around fifty euros, but that might be the worth the cost to avoid the hustle and bustle of public travel.
 A private transfer is also a good option for special needs, like wheelchair accessible minivans, large families or groups; on order to start your visit to Rome hassle-free.
-Online booking is suggested.
+Online booking is suggested and once you are there you should definitely get a Roma pass to get around.

 Where Should You Stay